Simple Avocado Brownie Recipe: A Guilt-Free Treat

 Sure, they are not the healthiest thing you could be eating.
 But would you really pass up on a brownie if it was offered to you?
 If you can, you’ve got more willpower than me.

 I’ve been obsessed for weeks with putting together a simple avocado brownie recipe and I think I’ve finally achieved it!
-It’s a fudgy, rich, dark chocolate brownie that incredibly easy and fast to put together.
+It’s a fudgy, rich, dark chocolate brownie that is incredibly easy and fast to put together.
 And because it’s got avocado instead of butter for the fat and no cane sugar, it’s a little healthier than your standard brownie.
 And these delicious brownies can be made without creating any waste so it’s healthier for the environment too!

 And with all those Halloween parties (and potlucks) coming up very soon (and then Thanksgiving and Christmas), everyone will go crazy over your brownies when they find out that they are actually healthy!
-And you can have a little piece of mind about eating them since they are made from ingredients that can be bought in the produce and bulk section of your local grocery store.
+And you can have a little peace of mind about eating them since they are made from ingredients that can be bought in the produce and bulk section of your local grocery store.

-All the tools you need for this recipe is an oven, blender or food processor, an 8×8 baking pan, two mixing bowls, a spoon, whisk (or fork), and spatula.
+All the tools you need for this recipe is an oven, blender or food processor, an 8×8 baking pan, two mixing bowls, a spoon, a whisk (or fork), and a spatula.

 Avocado as a Butter Substitute

-I was first introduced to baked goods with avocado in them at my last restaurant where they sold one of the best cookies I have ever eaten before.
-It was a dark chocolate avocado cookie with coffee and it was amazing!
+I was first introduced to baked goods with avocado at my last restaurant where they sold one of the best cookies I have ever eaten before.
+It was a dark chocolate avocado cookie with coffee and it was A-MAZ-ING!
 In fact, that cookie is what I was trying to replicate when I started baking with avocado.

 Now, how I went from cookie to brownie was just a simple accident in ingredient ratios.
 The end product had more avocado than it should have to make the cookies more like brownies than not.
 And that’s when it dawned on me that avocado is perfect for brownies and not just the cake brownies but the gooey, fudge brownies that I’ve always loved.